What are the requirements for background checks for international teachers?

 background checks for international schools Search Associates ANZ image of various files and folders

 When you decide to start the job hunting process, we advise that you update your CV/resume, scan your passport, teaching registration documents, children’s passports, and anything else you can think of, in a single folder saved in both PDF versions, and JPEG versions, or Apple and Microsoft file versions, and upload these to cloud-based storage.
-After that, we advise you to upload everything to the document section of your Search profile, correctly labeled so that you can find it again easily.
-Think about leaving any original documents with a trusted family member who can easily access them, just in case, or travel with them in your hand luggage.
+After that, we advise you to upload everything to the document section of your Search profile, correctly labeled so you can find it again easily.
+Consider leaving any original documents with a trusted family member who can easily access them, just in case, or travel with them in your hand luggage.

 Background checks